yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Integrations/statsd/custom_monitoring.md

 ## Overview

-Statsd is a popular standard for developing infrastructure and application plugins.
+StatsD is a popular standard for developing infrastructure and application plugins.
 A wide suite of standard plugins are available from Statsd community and can be accessed [here](https://github.com/statsd/statsd/wiki#client-implementations)